 The project »German-Jewish Cultural Heritage Abroad,« which is being funded by the German Research Foundation (DFG) in the framework of its priority program »Jewish Cultural Heritage,« focuses on the Hochschule für die Wissenschaft des Judentums, the Higher Institute for Jewish Studies, established in Berlin in 1872 and shut down by the Nazis in 1942.
 In the framework of a cooperation with the Leo Baeck Institute Jerusalem, the project explores the fate and significance of the institute’s library, the whereabouts of its books, and the initiatives of the postwar era to preserve both its intellectual and cultural heritage.

 The project, which will run for three years, aims to reassess the afterlife of the institute in Berlin.
 It uses approaches from material culture research, library scholarship, provenance research, and intellectual history to reconstruct the institute’s intellectual and material legacy in different locations.
-A conference is being planned at the Centrum Judaicum in Berlin and a range of scholarly publications and events will be prepared for a not exclusively academic audience.
+A range of scholarly publications and events will be prepared for a not exclusively academic audience.

 Proceeding from a material perspective, the project is dedicated to new research on a central field of Jewish intellectual, cultural, and memorial history in the postwar era.
 The first module of the project focuses on postwar initiatives to preserve the heritage of the institute, which were spearheaded primarily by intellectuals and Jewish institutions from Israel, the United States, and the United Kingdom.
 The second module explores the paths taken by the scattered books from the institute’s destroyed library.